hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-mail-accounts admin acme.com

-The function of obtaining the list of all user domains.
+This function of obtaining the list of all user domains.

 *******************************************************************